I don’t know why I’m still so surprised that, when a new iPhone comes out, some fanatics go out and buy it right away.

 At Verizon, AT&T, T&Mobile, U.S. Cellular, and most other phone carriers, you can choose to purchase an iPhone—or any other phone—and pay in installments.
 Unlike the Apple Upgrade Program, when you purchase a phone from a carrier, you’re paying for the phone over time, but, after you make your last payment, you actually own the phone.
 The Apple Upgrade Program is a lease.
 Carrier purchase programs are loans.
 (Just be careful, as some carriers, like Sprint, are now offering leases, as well).

 The lease vs purchase program is an important distinction, because at the end of a purchase program loan you may be able to collect residual value from your phone either by selling it or trading it in.
 Some other advantages of carrier purchase programs?
 For one, you can find better deals.
-At press time, the 32MB iPhone 7 plan at Verizon is $27.08 a month compared to Apple’s $32.41.

 Another benefit is that many carriers allow you to buy pre-owned or refurbished phones for a much lower monthly payment.